-The SRT study to be considered at the TTC meeting on August 30 is available online here.
+The SRT study is to be considered at the TTC meeting on August 30.
 There are three documents in all:

 - The Final Report

-- The covering TTC report summarizing the main issues and recommendations
+- The covering Board Report summarizing the main issues and recommendations

 The Chief General Manager’s Report covering the month of June is now out in the TTC’s agenda here.